mizosoft/methanol/docs/interceptors.md

 !!! attention
     If a cache is installed, `Methanol` does automatic redirection by itself, which would otherwise be done by the backend.
 This allows redirects to be cached, increasing cache efficiency.
-As a consequence, backend interceptors are invoked more than once when requests are redirected  in the presence of a cache.
+As a consequence, backend interceptors may be invoked more than once in the presence of a cache.

-## Short-circuiting

-Both client & backend interceptors can refrain from forwarding the request.
-They're allowed to short-circuit a request's path to the backend by returning a fabricated response.
-This makes them good candidates for testing.
-Mock responses with client interceptors to investigate requests just as sent by your application.
-Mock responses with backend interceptors to explore requests as they get handed to the backend.
-This makes backend interceptors perfect for testing how your application interacts with the cache.

 ## Registration

-You register client interceptors with the builder using `interceptor(...)`.
-Similarly, backend interceptors are registered with `backendInterceptor(...)`.
+You can register client and backend interceptors with `interceptor(...)` and `backendInterceptor(...)` respectively.
 Interceptors in each group get invoked in registration order.

 === "Client Interceptors"